RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 - `ace/skills_builder/README.md` — Top-level explainer that links to the sections below and documents the contract for building and publishing skills.
 - `ace/skills_builder/registry/` — Source of truth for skill metadata, schemas, and versioned descriptors used by the playbook-to-tool compiler.
-- `ace/skills_builder/mcp_servers/` — Houses MCP server factories that wrap registered skills with `create_sdk_mcp_server`; the runtime agent imports from here when wiring `AgentOptions.mcp_servers`.
+- `ace/skills_builder/runtimes/` — Houses skill runtime factories that wrap registered skills with codex exec helpers; the runtime agent imports from here when wiring `AgentOptions`.
 - `ace/skills_builder/adapters/` — Shims that connect ACE abstractions (playbooks, trajectories) to codex exec constructs (`AgentOptions`, `HookMatcher`, `AgentsClient`).
 - `ace/skills_builder/session_entrypoints/` — Developer- and agent-friendly entry points, including:
   - `dev_cli.py`: CLI for scaffolding skills, previewing tool wiring, and running local smoke tests.
-  - `agent_runtime.py`: Thin wrapper that receives task prompts and initializes the AgentsClient+MCP stack; this is the import target for runtime agents.
+  - `agent_runtime.py`: Thin wrapper that receives task prompts and initializes the AgentsClient plus skills runtime; this is the import target for runtime agents.
 - `ace/skills_builder/examples/` — Minimal, runnable skills that demonstrate idiomatic `@tool` usage and telemetry hooks.
-- `ace/skills_builder/tests/` — Contract tests that assert registry consistency, MCP server startup, and adapter integration.
+- `ace/skills_builder/tests/` — Contract tests that assert registry consistency, skills runtime startup, and adapter integration.

-This layout gives developers a documented on-ramp (`README.md`, `dev_cli.py`) and gives runtime agents deterministic import targets (`agent_runtime.py`, `mcp_servers/`) that align with the skills loop diagrams above.
+This layout gives developers a documented on-ramp (`README.md`, `dev_cli.py`) and gives runtime agents deterministic import targets (`agent_runtime.py`, `runtimes/`) that align with the skills loop diagrams above.

 ## System Diagrams